reidmorrison/semantic_logger/docs/api.md

 Tagged logging adds the specified tags to every log message within the supplied block.
 If a new thread is created within the block the logging tags are not automatically copied to that thread.
-Look into [Parallel Minion](https://github.com/reidmorrison/parallel_minion) for a library that creates threads and automatically copies across any logging tags to the new thread.
+See [Parallel Minion](https://github.com/reidmorrison/parallel_minion) for a library that creates threads and automatically copies across any logging tags to the new thread.

 Using Tagged logging is critical in any highly concurrent environment so that one can quickly find all related log entries across all levels of code, and threads.